anu-bdsi/workshop-intro-quarto/README.md

-# BDSI Workshop: Introduction ot R
+# BDSI Workshop: Reproducible research with Quarto

 Open the index.html in a web browser.